-The nature of a transaction may result in there being only one venue of execution and therefore the only pricing consideration is time of execution.
+The nature of a financial instrument may result in there being only one venue of execution and therefore the only pricing consideration are the need of speed execution, the size and nature of orders and market impact.
 It therefore precludes the use of comparable prices and may limit the ability of TOBAM to demonstrate Best Execution.